-We are grateful to Robert Anderson, Uwe Dornbusch, Zuzanna Swirad and Nick Rosser for discussion that shaped the development of this study, and for reviews from Mark Dickson, Vincent Regard and Alan Trenhaile that allowed us to improve the manuscript.
+Acknowledgements.
+We are grateful to Robert Anderson, Uwe Dornbusch, Zuzanna Swirad and Nick Rosser for discussion that shaped the development of this study and for reviews from Mark Dickson, Vincent Regard and Alan Trenhaile that allowed us to improve the paper.
+This paper is published with the permission of the Executive Director of the British Geological Survey and was funded by the Land, Soil, and Coast research programme (BGS05002).